Smart Pointers

 Reference Cycles

-If the smart pointers point to each other or to themselves, a cycle occurs, and even if it goes out of use, the allocation is not freed, so memory leaks may occur.
+If the smart pointers point to each other or to themselves, a cycle occurs, and even if they go out of use, the allocation is not freed, so memory leaks may occur.
 The best way to avoid this is to consider cycles in the programming phase.

 For example: